Transit Planning

 The South Coast Rail (SCR) project will restore commuter rail service between Boston and southeastern Massachusetts by the end of 2023, enhance regional mobility while supporting smart growth planning and development strategies, and reconnect this region to jobs and generate economic development.
 The South Coast Rail consists of two phases:

-Phase 1 will provide a one-seat ride by extending the existing Middleborough/Lakeville commuter rail line from Boston to Taunton, Fall River, and New Bedford and it will deliver service to the South Coast by late 2023.
+Phase 1 will provide a one-seat ride by extending the existing Middleborough/Lakeville commuter rail line from Boston to Taunton, Fall River, and New Bedford and it will deliver service to the South Coast later in 2024.

-Full Build plans to extend Commuter Rail service to continue travel on the Stoughton branch of the Providence/Stoughton line, connecting to more communities in the region.
-Doing so would result in reconstructing the Canton Center and Stoughton stations to accommodate two rail lines.
-In 2021, the design team will begin conceptual design work and preliminary engineering to seek permits and funding.
+Full Build would be the extension of Commuter Rail service to continue travel on the Stoughton branch of the Providence/Stoughton line, connecting to more communities in the region.
+In 2021, the design team began conceptual design work and preliminary engineering to seek permits and funding.

 For additional information, please visit the South Coast Rail | Projects | MBTA